C$ 504 Find Cheap Flights from Montreal to Japan

 • What is the cheapest time of day to fly to Japan?

-The cheapest time of day to fly to Japan is generally in the evening, when round-trip flights cost C$ 1,014 on average.
-Morning departures are around 20% more expensive than evening flights, on average.
-The most expensive time of day to fly to Japan is generally in the afternoon, which is peak travel time and where the average cost of a ticket is C$ 1,235.
+The cheapest time of day to fly to Japan is generally in the morning, when round-trip flights cost C$ 1,555 on average.
+The most expensive time of day to fly to Japan is generally in the afternoon, which is peak travel time and where the average cost of a ticket is C$ 1,572.

 Top tips for finding cheap flights to Japan